 Where has this week gone?
-All those plans of making a fabulous romantic dessert for you have fallen through as life has gotten in the way with Mum duties et al. I’ll still make that dessert that’s playing around in my dreams – even if will be late – but in the meantime, this round-up of my Top Ten recipes on the website will hopefully inspire you with ideas for a last-minute Valentine dessert.
+All those plans of making a fabulous romantic dessert for you have fallen through as life has gotten in the way with Mum duties et al. I’ll still make that dessert that’s playing around in my dreams – even if will be late – but in the meantime, this round-up of my Top Ten Valentine Dessert recipes will hopefully inspire you with last-minute ideas for your night in.

 All of them are easy, light, and perfect if you don’t have a big budget to go splashing out on some of the more sophisticated expensive pastries that are flashing behind pâtisserie windows.
-They’re all in season, making them cheaper too, with that extra wow factor if you serve them with your own homemade macarons.
+They’re all in season, making them cheaper too, with that extra wow factor if you serve them with your own homemade macarons from my books.

 I thought poaching pears was difficult and fussy when I first came to Paris, but this Poached Coffee with Vanilla Pears dessert (gluten-free) couldn’t be easier.
 Have you tried coffee and pears together?
 They make a great couple.
 Serve in large bowls to catch the lovely poaching juice and have fun decorating the sides with a large paintbrush.
 Serve with mocha, coffee or vanilla macarons.